eyarger/time-series-modeling/README.md

 patterns discovered in the data have the potential to help our organization better control and manage readmission rates.
 The question for this analysis is:

-### 'Using Time Series Analysis, can a model be creatd that can be used to predict future revenues, which can be used by our company to better address readmission rates?'
+### 'Using Time Series Analysis, can a model be created that can be used to predict future revenues, which can be used by our company to better address readmission rates?'

 ### Process
 1. The data .csv file is loaded into a JupyterNotebook.